hschickdevs/Portfolio-Report-Project/README.md

 ## Daily Stock Portfolio Report
 ___

-This Python software sends a report to the specified email regarding the performance of the stocks in the [theoretical portfolio(s)](data/portfolios_input.xlsx) at the end of every trading day.
+This Python software sends a report to the specified email regarding the performance of the stocks in the [theoretical portfolio(s)](data/portfolios_input.xlsx) at the end of every NYSE trading day.

 This report adds the following datapoints for each stock using the [Finnhub API](https://finnhub.io/):
 - **Position PnL**